Spin Fishing For Salmon: 5 Most Effective Methods and Baits

 Plunking For Salmon

-Another method of spin fishing for salmon is known as plunking.
-Plunking for steelhead is a method that can be used in rivers, in slow water, on piers, and even out in the lake or the ocean.
+Another method is known as plunking.
+Plunking is a method that can be used in rivers, in slow water, on piers, and even out in the lake or the ocean.
 Spinning rods and reels are the preferred choices for this method.

 If the salmon is not on the move, this is not a very productive method, but if the salmon are swimming through the area, there is a chance to catch some with this method.

-I am often asked either what should I bring on a guided trip, or what gear do I need when fishing for salmon?
+I am often asked either what I should bring on a guided trip or what gear I need when fishing for salmon.

 Tight Lines,